wilder-minds/MinimalApiDiscovery/README.md

 # MinimalApiDiscovery

+**NOTE** This Repository has been deprecated and moved to https://github.com/shawnwildermuth/minimalapis

 This project is aimed to simplify the registration of Minimal APIs as projects grow.
 This is an idea I've been fumbling with for a few months and thought I'd put it into code.
 The project is open to PRs